-Last updated on February 16th, 2019 at 07:19 pm
+Last updated on February 15th, 2020 at 02:23 pm

 Layers of flaky pastry made by rolling and folding a ginormous block of butter inside a simple flour dough?
-What is not to think about?
-I remember my first, and the only attempt, to make homemade puff pastry.
+What’s not easy about that?
+Homemade is always best, but I remember my first, and the only attempt, to make homemade puff pastry.

 It wasn’t the actual rolling that was hard, it was the rolling-waiting 30 minutes-rolling again-waiting 30 minutes-rolling again, etc. I can go to the store and buy some already made for the less money than it costs me to buy the amount of butter required to make it from scratch.
 And less time!

 I’m all about a shortcut!

 Another benefit of pre-made puff pastry is that I can buy a few boxes (there go my hoarding tendencies again) and store them in the freezer for later.
 Just pull one box out and let it thaw in the refrigerator overnight.